Free-field approaches to boundary $\mathcal{W} \big[ \widehat{g} \big] (p,p') $ minimal models: Universal results

-We obtain the form of the gluing automorphism $V_{\Omega'}$ by imposing the gluing conditions on the free-field Ishibashi states.
+We begin with imposing the simplest Virasoro gluing conditions to the free-field Ishibashi states.
 Recall the form of free-field $\mathcal{W} \big[ \widehat{g}(k) \big]$ energy-stress tensor (\ref{eq: W fre T}), imposing the Virasoro gluing conditions leads to conditions similar to those of \cite{Kawai:2002vd, Kawai:2002pz}

 Next, we consider imposing the $\mathcal{W}$ gluing conditions.
-The $W^{i}(z)$ chiral generators other than the energy-stress tensor $T(z)$ are Virasoro primary operators.
+The $W^{i}(z)$ chiral generators other than the energy-stress tensor $T(z)$ are Virasoro primary operators (this is ensured by the $W^{i}$ generator projection theorem).
 Hence, the following commutation relations hold

 Following the same calculation for the $\mathcal{W}_{3}$ case in \cite{Caldeira:2003zz}, we write the $\mathcal{W}$ gluing conditions as